[email protected] Lagos, Nigeria

 Benchmark: Varies widely - luxury $300-500/sq ft, average $150-300/sq ft

-Category 2: Operational Efficiency Metrics
+Category 2: Operational Retail Performance Metrics

 5. Inventory Turnover Ratio

-What It Measures
+What Inventory Turnover Measures

 How many times you sell and replace your inventory in a given period.
+One of the most tracked retail industry metrics globally.

-Inventory Turnover = COGS ÷ Average Inventory Value
+Inventory Turnover = COGS / Average Inventory Value

-Why It Matters
+Why Inventory Turnover Matters

 High turnover indicates strong sales and efficient inventory management.
 Low turnover signals overstocking, obsolescence risk, or weak demand.